back-kh/Khmer-Semantic-Search/README.md

 Most of this work has been driven by personal interest and has been mostly self-funded.
 Progress has sometimes been slower than I hoped, but I remain passionate about contributing to the Khmer research community.

 A stronger and more advanced version is planned in the future.
 The current public releases are mainly foundations for learning and research.
 Some gold-standard datasets and advanced functions are not fully public yet.
-If industry teams, universities, or researchers would like to collaborate on Khmer search, Khmer NLP, low-resource retrieval, or gold dataset development, please contact the author.
+If industry teams, universities, or researchers would like to collaborate on Khmer search, Khmer NLP, low-resource retrieval, or gold dataset development, please contact me.

 ---